-The BBC Pay Gap Is Closing According To A New Report & This Is Why It's So Important
+These Women Are Reportedly Closing The BBC Pay Gap & Here's Why It's So Important

 In October 2018, the House of Commons' Digital, Culture, Media and Sport Committee (DCMS) published a report that alleged there was a significant gender pay gap within the BBC.
 Thankfully, it seems that the broadcaster has taken this into account, as The Times reports that three female presenters have broken the BBC pay gap this year.
 Strictly Come Dancing's, Claudia Winkleman, Radio 2's Zoe Ball, and Vanessa Feltz are now among the BBC's 10 highest earners.